LSFN/-archived-lsfn-2016/protobuf/interface-vessel-protocol-README.md

 ### Ship Input ###

-When an interface wishes to provide changes for one or more ship inputs, it sets only the relevant fields on a `ShipInput` message and sends it to the vessel.
-The vessel updates all the parts of the combined ship input that were specified in the received packet.
+When an interface wishes to provide changes for one or more ship inputs, it sets only the relevant fields on a `ShipInput` message and sends it to the vessel in the `shipInput` field.
+The vessel updates all the parts of the combined ship input that were specified in the received message.
 Any parts of the input that were unspecified by the interface are left unaltered.

-The vessel can update the interfaces with the true ship input that it has received from the environment.
+The vessel can update the interfaces with the true ship input that it has received from the environment by sending it to the interfaces in the `shipInput` field.

 ### Ship Sensors ###

-To update the interfaces' view of the world, the vessel can send a ship sensors message.
+To update the interfaces' view of the world, the vessel can send a ship sensors message in the `shipSensors` field.